yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 communications of various components for deciding how they can be designed and implemented are important.

-The following demonstrates a tactical diagram of DDD.
+The following chart demonstrates a tactical diagram of DDD-based architecture.

 ![DDD](https://yueguoguo.github.io/images/ddd.png)